snorkel-team/website/_posts/2019-08-14-hello-world-v-0-9.md

 show_title_author: True
 ---

-Snorkel began in 2016 at Stanford as a project that, as suggested by an advisor to his graduate student at the time, should probably take "an afternoon".
+Snorkel began in 2016 at Stanford as a project that, as suggested by an advisor to his graduate student at the time, "should probably take an afternoon".
 That afternoon ended up (happily) being a long one.
-Over the last few years Snorkel has been deployed in industry (e.g. [Google](#), [Intel](#), [IBM](#)), medicine (e.g. [Stanford](#), [VA](#)), government, and science; has been the focus of over twenty four scientific publications, including six NeurIPS and ICML papers, two Nature Communications papers, and a "Best Of" VLDB paper; and most rewarding of all, has benefited from the feedback and support of a vibrant and generous user community.
+Over the last few years Snorkel has been deployed in industry (e.g. [Google](#), [Intel](#), [IBM](#)), medicine (e.g. [Stanford](#), [VA](#)), government, and science; has been the focus of over twenty four machine learning, scientific, and systems publications, including six NeurIPS and ICML papers, two Nature Communications papers, and a "Best Of" VLDB paper; and most rewarding of all, has benefited from the feedback and support of a vibrant and generous user community.

 And, it's far from over.
 Today we're excited to announce what we hope will end up being the most impactful step yet: the release of Snorkel v0.9, a **modern Python library for programmatically building and managing training datasets**.